brainhack-school2020/NiloufarFar_ConnectivitiesInBrainNetworkActivities/README.md

 ## Data

 Used data is from the Human Connectome Project(HCP) 7 Tesla fMRI dataset, mapping in 181 healthy young adults (1.6-mm resolution), which is the largest freely available collection of retinotopy data.
 We have selected the first eleven samples with the highest quality.

+## Preprocess
 The atlas used on data is Harvard-Oxford atlas that it considers the probability distribution for each brain region, on display.
+For preprocessing we used Nilearn which is a useful package for working with neuroimaging data.

+In order to prepare the data with a format that is required for the DMD Algorithm matrices, converting the neuroimages data into a time series data structure is essential.

+In the following, I will explain more about the Dynamic Mode Decomposition Method(DMD).

 ## What is Dynamic Mode Decomposition?